camptocamp/tilecloud/README.md

 * Log files in any format

-TileCloud is not limited to imaage tiles, it can also handle other tile data such as [UTFGrid](https://github.com/mapbox/utfgrid-spec), or elevation data in JSON format.
+TileCloud is not limited to image tiles, it can also handle other tile data such as [UTFGrid](https://github.com/mapbox/utfgrid-spec), or elevation data in JSON format.

 TileCloud uses Python's generators and iterators to efficiently stream tens of millions of tiles, and can handle multiple tiles in parallel using Python's [multiprocessing](http://docs.python.org/library/multiprocessing.html) library.